Sport: Basketball the little winner in latest $80m virus handout

 • Covid 19 coronavirus: Sport sector survey details health of Northland codes

+Potter told Newstalk ZB on Tuesday that basketball is getting $300,000 for the men's national league, and $200,000 for the women's league.

+He said it was "relief with a capital R" and that the women's league would probably have collapsed this season without this money.

-The Minister of Sports and Recreation Grant Robertson has today announced where about one third of the $265m will go.
+Minister of Sports and Recreation Grant Robertson announced where about one third of the $265m package will go.

 "Today we're setting out how $80 million will be invested, with $54 million of that over the 2020/2021 financial year for organisations from community level through to elite level," he said.